mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

-Introduce an object called `TxSummary` which is significantly smaller than a `Tx`, but which with small additional data can be used to verify the values of inputs and outputs, and the destinations of the outputs, in a given `Tx`.
+Introduce an object called `TxSummary` which is significantly smaller than a `Tx`, but which with small additional data can be used to verify the values of inputs and outputs, and the destinations of the outputs, when a device is asked to sign a `RingMLSAG` for a new transaction.

 Where previously the `extended_message_digest` is signed by Ring MLSAGs in a transaction, now a new digest formed using that digest and the `TxSummary` will